Frequently Asked Questions

 Second, both BS and BA majors should plan out their biology electives to make sure they will complete the necessary electives for graduation.
 The Biology Department allows majors to carry over a maximum of one biology elective for each semester that they are abroad.

-Students should get their biology elective approved in the Biology Office before they go abroad.
+Students should get their biology elective approved in the Biology Office before they go abroad by completing a course approval form.
 Further information about the Study Abroad Process is described below.

 Please find more information at the Boston College Office of International Programs.